skrinjarf/evoSnake/README.md

 Done so far:
 - basic evolution algorithm for training snakes (needs to be perfected)
 - simple gameplay for snake game (this could be granulated but you get the feeling for what that means; just checkout this commit - 1a46ab1640afa7e03abcadfd7ead92ba8922a215)
+- Moving snake by multiple fields (arrow + num key)
+- Moving snake to edge of board (arrow + shift key)
+- Moving snake to edge of its body (arrow + ctrl)